vpfaiz/EmailArea/README.md

 ```JavaScript
 emailArea($("#textAreaID"), [',',';',' ']);
 ```
-1. First parameter is the ID of the TextArea that you want to convert to EmailArea
+1. First parameter is the JQuery object for TextArea element that you want to convert to EmailArea
 2. Second optional parameter is the array of separators that you want to use to separate email addresses as you type in.
 The default set is ``` [',',';','\r','\n',' '] ```.

 Useful information